Child Custody and Visitation Laws in Wyoming

 • the quality of the child's relationship with each parent

-• each parent's ability to provide adequate care for the child, accept all parenting responsibilities, and respect the other parent's rights and responsibilities
+• each parent's ability to provide adequate care for the child, to accept all the responsibilities of parenting, and to respect the other parent's rights and responsibilities

 • each parent's relative competency and fitness